lino-framework/lino/docs/tutorials/workflows_tutorial/index.rst

         state = EntryStates.field()

 And finally we added the `workflow_buttons` at different places: in the detail layout of Entry, and in a `column_names` attribute to `EntriesByCompany` and `MyEntries`.
-That's because `workflow_buttons`
-is a virtual field and therefore not automatically included.
+That's because `workflow_buttons` is a :doc:`virtual field </dev/virtualfields>` and therefore not automatically included.

 You can play with this application by cloning the latest development version of Lino, then ``cd`` to the :file:`/docs/tutorials/workflow_tutorial`